5jt/dyalog-cookbook/manuscript/Appendix-06_The current directory.md

 |⍝TODO⍝: we need a mechanism for DYAPPs in case they got called programmitically!|{style="font-size:xx-large;color:red;"}

 [^invalid]: Although it is impossible to enter an invalid path in the "Properties" dialog of a shortcut, a valid folder name might of course become invalid at a later point.

+*[HTML]: Hyper Text Mark-up language
+*[DYALOG]: File with the extension 'dyalog' holding APL code *[TXT]: File with the extension 'txt' containing text *[INI]: File with the extension 'ini' containing configuration data *[DYAPP]: File with the extension 'dyapp' that contains 'Load' and 'Run' commands in order to put together an APL application *[EXE]: Executable file with the extension 'exe' *[BAT]: Executable file that contains batch commands *[CSS]: File that contains layout definitions (Cascading Style Sheet) *[MD]: File with the extension 'md' that contains markdown *[CHM]: Executable file with the extension 'chm' that contains Windows Help(Compiled Help) *[DWS]: Dyalog workspace
+*[WS]: Short for Workspaces
+*[PF-key]: Programmable function key